ArchetypalTech/LORE/README.md

 > 🛖 Development MODE (local) runs a local instance of Katana, Torii and the client at `https://localhost:5173` and `https://localhost:5173/editor`.
 It also uses Cartridge Controller for wallet management.

+_will create a local SSL certificate with mkcert and asks for sudo password_

+- First run - make sure password is passed to terminal in order to add root certificate to your OS keychain
+- ssl keys are added to `package/client/ssl`

+**Trouble shooting** Sometimes you have a valid cert, but it browser says connection is insecure:

+- You may need to restart your browser in order to register new root ssl cert.

 #### Slot MODE:

 _will create a local SSL certificate with mkcert and asks for sudo password_

 ```bash